 19. Transforming to an online store

 Well, if you aim to earn money, then this is what will help you do that.
-Many bloggers that are intending to make more money from their blog, create it as a fitness, fashion or travel blogging site, food, music, art, digital library and some may create it as a consultancy site.
+Many bloggers that are intending to make more money from their blog, create it as a fitness, fashion, or travel blogging site, food, music, art, or digital library and some may create it as a consultancy site.

 Bump your WordPress blog while you professionally employ this useful trick.

 Also, WordPress mostly supports WooCommerce in its themes, which is the best-selling platform online.
 So, follow these instructions and start earning today.

 It is tough to estimate the exact amount required to set up a blog from scratch.
 However, the average cost ranges between $50 to $200 for all the initial processes.
 The spending does not stop here, and you would also have to spend a monthly amount of $20-$60 on maintaining the blog further.